• Products

 How to Analyse an IPO?

-An initial public offering is about the first batch of shares a former privately owned company offers to public investors.
+An initial public offering is the first batch of shares a former privately owned company offers to public investors.
 When a private company decides to raise funds through an initial public offering, it is usually funded by an investment bank or broker, which will buy some of its shares at a price determined in advance.
 Once these shares purchased by the underwriting corporation are made available to the public, they are sold and bought on several stock exchanges that facilitate initial public offerings (IPOs).

 Historical data on performance, generally used for predicting current stability and future growth, do not exist since they have not previously traded on a stock exchange.